mikecampbell94/team-project-public/README.md

 * static will dictate whether it is moveable or not.
 Static nodes will not collide with eachother.
 Must be either 'true' or 'false'.
 * **IMPORTANT.
 A SCALE MUST BE SET FOR A GAMEOBJECT BEFORE ADDING A PHYSICS NODE**

-5. Load a mesh into the resource manager.
+5. Load a mesh into the resource manager

 `loadmesh NewMeshIdentifier mesh=.../Directory/Example/someMesh.obj`
 `loadmesh NewMeshIdentifier mesh=.../Directory/Example/someMesh.obj texture=../Directory/AnotherExample/someTexture.png`